Our Predator? “Our Parasite” might be a better characterization . . .

 Over time, the ankle biters built an energy-feeding structure surrounding the entire planet which allows them to automatically gather human-generated low-frequency energy and to send fearful or other low-frequency messages into human consciousness to keep people generating energetic food for the ankle biters.

-So what can you do about this situation?
-A lot!
+So, what can we do about this situation?

-First, our parasite/predator prefers when we consent to being exploited–perhaps because they don’t want to incur negative karma from imposing their will on us, or perhaps because they’re just lazy and we’re easier to manage when we agree to their system.
-So, whatever, be careful that you are NOT carelessly allowing yourself to be tricked into agreeing to be exploited, nor to being party to the exploitation of others–in other words, diligently avoid treating yourself or others as a means only.
+First, our parasite/predator prefers when we consent to being exploited–perhaps because they don’t want to incur negative karma from imposing their will on us, or perhaps because we’re easier to manage when we agree to their system.
+Unfortunately, we’re surrounded by lies, deceptions and propaganda.
+Psychopaths, plutocrats, and supposed leaders try to frighten us into consenting to their schemes; media ceaselessly tries to distort our perception in order to manipulate us.
+Hence, it’s important that we do NOT carelessly agree to be exploited–nor be party to the exploitation of others, nor use ourselves or anyone else as a means only.
+Diligent discernment is the key.

-Finally, after removing your consent to coercion & exploitation, and after doing what you can to minimize further contact or conflict with exploiters, seek closure (forgive, make amends, learn the lessons, etc.), and then just relax and shift . . . and move on.
+Finally, after removing your consent to coercion & exploitation, and after doing what you can to minimize further contact or conflict with exploiters, seek closure (forgive, make amends, learn the lessons, clean up the mess, etc.), and then just relax and shift . . . and move on.
+Life goes on.
+Adventure awaits.

 “Forgive ’em all and let God sort it out.” – Prof77